amazing 101 health benefits of peanut (mungfali) and Nutrition Facts

 Peanuts have a strong nutritional profile.
 They are an excellent source of plant-based protein fiber, and many key vitamins and minerals.

 Peanuts come in many forms, including roasted, salted, chocolate-coated, and like peanut butter.
 Different types have different nutritional profiles and various health benefits of peanut.

-Along with their healthful nutritional profile, peanuts are a calorie-rich superfood, so they are most healthful when enjoyed in moderation.
+Along with their healthful nutritional profile, Mungfali is a calorie-rich superfood, so they are most healthful when enjoyed in moderation.

 In this article, we provide the nutritional profile of peanuts, their health benefits of peanuts, and how different types compare.